DeveshT-2004/Linux-learning-journal/README.md

 I’m using this repo to:

-📂 Keep my notes and scripts organized
+📂 Keep my notes and scripts organized.

-📝 Track my progress step by step
+📝 Track my progress step by step.

-🌍 Share my journey with others who are also learning Linux
+🌍 Share my journey with others who are also learning Linux.